Leicestershire Antills and Connected Families

 Welcome to my web site!
 Although this site started with my antecedents, spreading out there are now a number of well-known names on it that are connected (through many marriages) to me, my late wife (who was a brilliant co-researcher) and sisters in law.

-All UK Monarchs From Elizabeth II back at least to William the Conqueror with Oliver Cromwell, a few French Kings, US President J F Kennedy and both Presidents Bush; Hillary Rodham Clinton and husband Bill.
+All UK Monarchs From Elizabeth II back at least to William the Conqueror with Oliver Cromwell, a few French Kings, US Presidents Chester Arthur, J F Kennedy and both Presidents Bush; Hillary Rodham Clinton and husband Bill.
 Former Prime Ministers Winston Churchill, Robert Walpole, James Waldegrave, the Duke of Wellington, William Gladstone, Robert Jenkinson, Lord North, William Lamb, Robert Peel, Charles Grey, Herbert Asquith, Arthur Balfour, Neville Chamberlain, (Maurice) Harold MacMillan, Margaret Thatcher and David Cameron.

 Politicians: Airey Neave; and party leader Jo Grimond; Stafford Cripps, Chancellor of the Exchequer, post WWII; William Penn, founder of Pennsylvania; Lord Henry Plumb, formerly President of the National Farmers Union; MPs Alfred Arthur Denville the founder of the Denville Home for actors and abolitionist William Smith.